aveshrampers/UI-test/README.md

 Automation of the website to output the following:

-•	Football fixtures of the day
+•	Navigate to football page

 •	First and Last sport article headings

-•	Negative response messages on the login screen
+•	Negative response message on the login screen

+To Execute Test

+Expand src/test/java/testRunner, right click on Runner class and select Run "Runner"

+4 hours to complete